moonrider441/ci3-hmvc/README.md

 </pre>

 ## Query Builder
-you can get any model data by passing array params
+you can get any model data by passing array params to "get_row" or "get_rows" or other method.

 <pre>
     function get_data(){